skiadas/WebAppsCourse/notes/git_remotes_branches.md

 # Working with remote repositories and branches

-In this section we will learn how to clone a repository from GitHub, how to find information about that repository, how to push information back to the repository, and finally how to work with multiple branches.
+In this section we will learn how to clone a repository from GitLab, how to find information about that repository, how to push information back to the repository, and finally how to work with multiple branches.

 ## Relevant Links